nikolasbasler/BPhage/README.md

 ---

 ## R scripts
-If you skipped the HPC part and jumped right here, you will want to clone this repository to a computer that runs RStudio and then extracted the `mid_save.tar.gz` (extracting this file with `-k` will not overwrite existing files, so it's safe to use if you generated some HPC output):
+If you skipped the HPC part and jumped right here, you will want to clone this repository to a computer that runs RStudio and then extracte the `mid_save.tar.gz` (extracting this file with `-k` will not overwrite existing files, so it's safe to use if you generated some HPC output):

 ```
 git clone --depth 1 https://github.com/nikolasbasler/BPhage